rach7777/monax-may/content/docs/documentation/cm/0.12.0-rc3/examples/chain-making.md

 ---

-It is not necessarily a simple matter to "make" a permissioned chain.
-With the `eris` tooling, we make it as simple as possible, but it does take a bit of crafting to get everything correctly sorted.

-This tutorial is structured to walk individuals through parts of the eris developer tool kit while also showing readers how to make an advanced permissioned blockchain.
-Note, during the course of this tutorial, the chain we will create is suitable for pilots iterating toward production, it is a bit more complicated than a simple local chain one only needs for testing simple contracts out in a solo environment.

 # Introduction

 There are typically two steps to making a permissioned blockchain (for less advanced users we say there are three but really there are two):